To: Victims of Abuse is dedicated to those who have experienced abuse.

 It’s understandable to experience emotions such as anger, resentment, and hatred if you were mistreated!

-But you can’t be genuinely happy, calm, and at ease if you are preoccupied with retaliation.
+But you can’t feel genuinely happy, calm, and at ease if you are preoccupied with retaliation.
 Revenge ruins the core of your self; it is a poison that eats you up.
 Revenge brings more revenge down the road, even passing from one generation to the next.
 It is a vicious cycle which brings more bitterness and pain to more and more people, including yourself.
 Revenge is not a solution at all.

 The arduous, long journey of healing requires bravery, and gentle care of self–but it does not require revenge.